joetifa2003/weaver/paper/main.typ

 add(1, 2)  // 3
 ```,
-  caption: [Defining and calling functions in Weaver.],
+  caption: [Defining and calling functions in Weaver],
 ) <fig:functions>

 This allows for expressive and concise code.